The convenience of paperless payments benefits both the retailer and the buyer. In addition, digital payments are more secure and easier to track.

 Delays and system glitches have become a problem, as many payment types depend on a number of pieces of technology to be able to process transactions.
 Every piece of new technology in its rollout phase can cause unforeseen problems.

 Busy retailers with high customer traffic have had to devise ways of dealing with delays and system failures.
 Some have gone as far as to offer kiosks for cashless payers only.
-At times, seemingly more efficient payment methods can end up taking longer and causing headaches for both retailer and customer.
+At times, seemingly more efficient payment methods can end up taking longer and causing headaches for both retailers and customers.

 Cashless transactions are steadily phasing out cash payments in nearly every business sector.
 For small retailers, it may result in drastic adjustments in business procedures to reap the benefits of digital payments.